cha87de/clouds-exercises/ex-4/lesson-terraform.md

  - How does Terraform help you with scaling elastically?

  - Can you imagine how to automatically scale your setup when the load increases/decreases?

+ - Terraform destroys resources and rebuilds them on changes.
+E.g. for our Database, where is the right place to store the application state?